Fourier-Mukai and autoduality for compactified Jacobians. I: Introduction

 Since any fine compactified Jacobian $\ov{J}_X(\un q)$ of $X$ is a fine moduli space for certain sheaves (as the name suggests), there exists a universal sheaf $\I$ on $X\times \ov{J}_X(\un q)$.
 Using this universal sheaf and the formalism of the determinant of cohomology, it is possible to define a Poincar\'e line bundle $\P$ on $\ov{J}_X(\un q)\times J(X)$; we refer the reader to \S\ref{S:Poincare} for details.

 Our first result concerns the Fourier-Mukai transform with kernel $\P$.
 This result can be seen as a first partial generalization of the above mentioned result of Mukai \cite{mukai} in the case of Jacobians.
-In Theorem E below (whose proof will appear in \cite{MRV}), we will give a second and more satisfactory generalization.
+In Theorem E below (whose proof appears in \cite{MRV2}), we will give a second and more satisfactory generalization.